danswart/ryb-book/112-aspirations-missions.Rmd

 <span style="color: maroon;">Example:  ***"I want to buy the real estate my company sits on for cash in 5 years...to do that my company must...increase the Average Transaction Value (ATV) to $500.or more...to do that my company must... become the finest veterinary hospital in the eyes of pet owners in the metropolitan area."***</span>

 The last statement in the chain is your marketplace aspiration.
-When you transform your personal aspirations into marketplace aspirations you clarify your marketplace ojective..
+When you transform your personal aspirations into marketplace aspirations you clarify how you are going to use the marketplace to help you get what you want.

 Marketplace aspirations become Mission Statements which are rules of thumb to provide direction and motivation for the company and its employees, guiding their efforts toward a worthy challenge.